bradeneast/bradeneast.com/src/blog/What's the best image optimization&quest; Resize vs compression on 100 high-res JPGs.md

 <meta name="created" content="04/30/2020">
 <meta name="media" content="/_assets/media/person-holding-a-DSLR-camera.jpg">

-What is the best way, objectively, to reduce the file size of an image for the web?
+What is the best way, objectively, to reduce the file size of a JPG image for the web?
 Let's get scientific today, and do some quantitative testing.

-For the last decade or so, the standard for large images has been 1920px wide with medium compression, usually weighing in at 300kb-400kb.
+For the last decade or so, the standard for large images has been 1920px wide with medium lossy compression, usually weighing in at 300kb-400kb.
 That's changing quickly.
 In a few years, everything will have a 4k or 8k display.
 When I switched to a 4k monitor, I immediately noticed that most images on the web are too small for these displays.
 In fact, finding a "sharp at 4k" image online is rare.*

 **Don't forget the occasional 6mb image that nobody bothered to optimize.*